abroroo/til/Javascript/Hoisting - Function Declaration vs Arrow Function.md

 console.log(x); // undefined
 x = 10;
 ```
-and this is called hoisting, Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their containing scope during the compile phase before the code execution
+and this is called __hoisting__.
+Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their containing scope during the compile phase before the code execution.

+And the reason you get a `ReferenceError` in the second example is that the variable `y` is not declared (no variable declaration part) before it's used.